codatio/codat-docs/blog/240216-deprecation-email-notifications.md

 <!--truncate-->

-To optimize and streamline our webhook service, we have made the decision to decouple our email notifications and transition to a third-party solution.
+To optimize and streamline our webhook service, we are decoupling our email notifications and transitioning to a third-party solution.

 ## Action required

-For users who wish to continue receiving email notifications, we recommend configuring email-based webhook notifications through Zapier.
-Our Zapier guide provides step-by-step instructions to help you seamlessly transition to this alternative solution.
+If you wish to continue receiving email notifications, we recommend configuring email-based webhook notifications through Zapier.

-[Follow our Zapier](/using-the-api/webhooks/zapier-integration) guide here to ensure uninterrupted email notifications for your configured rule types.
+Follow the step-by-step instructions in [our Zapier guide](/using-the-api/webhooks/zapier-integration) to transition to this alternative solution and ensure uninterrupted email notifications for your configured events.

 ## Expected impact if no action is taken

-If no action is taken before the deprecation date, clients will cease receiving email notifications for all rule types configured in their Codat instance.
-We highly encourage all users to take the necessary steps outlined in our Zapier guide to avoid any disruption in your notification services.
+If no action is taken before the deprecation date, you will stop receiving email notifications for all rule types configured in your Codat instance.
+We highly encourage you to take the steps outlined in our Zapier guide to avoid any disruption in your notification services.